barrytickle/wordpress-multisite-cms/readme.md

 - **REST API**: Leverage the WordPress REST API to fetch content and deliver it to your frontend application.

 For more details, please visit the [GitHub repository](https://github.com/barrytickle/wordpress-multisite-cms).

+## Wordpress Frontend

+This is designed to work with a react frontend, an example of one can be located here: https://github.com/barrytickle/portfolio-react-wordpres